 Post whatever you want?
 Not quite.

 When I was signed up, my editor told me “Just post the same stuff you post on your blog, but on Forbes.”
-In early 2016 that changed, and contributors are required to stick strictly to their area of expertise.
+In early 2016 that changed, and contributors are required to stick strictly to a narrow “swim lane” of expertise.
 If you’re signed up to write about PR, every post is about PR.
-If you’re signed up to write about digital marketing, then ever article you write should be focused on digital marketing.
+If you’re signed up to write about digital marketing, then every article you write is focused on digital marketing.
+If you step out of line you hear about it from your editor.

 Publish directly, no pre-publish editing